andrehrferreira/fast-thread/README.md

 ## 📌 Conclusion
 **fast-thread** enables **blazing-fast** thread communication in Node.js using **SharedArrayBuffer**, **Atomics**, and **fast-json-stringify**.
 This approach eliminates **message serialization overhead**, delivering **unparalleled performance** in **high-throughput parallel workloads**.

-🔥 **Use fast-thread if you need the highest performance in parallel processing for Node.js.**